Shreyas-Dayal/ipl-dashboard/README.md

-The README file you provided is already well-structured and informative, but I will make some improvements for clarity, consistency, and conciseness, while ensuring it adheres to best practices for documentation.

-Here is the improved version:

----

 # IPL Dashboard 2025

 A modern dashboard application for tracking the **Indian Premier League (IPL) 2025** cricket tournament.
 Built with **Next.js**, **React**, **Zustand**, and **TypeScript**.